Timthreetwelve/Timthreetwelve/README.md

 There are no guarantees that anything you find here will work in your environment.
 I'll try to offer support where I can.
 Although there is no promise that I will agree, I will read any requests for enhancements.
 I'll do that until it's no longer fun or it **feels like a job**.

+Be sure to check out the pinned repositories below. 👇🏻

 #### Here's some stats ####

 [![Tim's GitHub stats](https://github-readme-stats.vercel.app/api?username=Timthreetwelve&theme=transparent&hide=contribs&rank_icon=github )]()